 But even the places in the outskirts like for instance Cerro Otto, the Otto hill, are easy to reach.
 You can either get to the Teleferico, the cable car station, by public bus #50.
-Mind you, as I explained in my post on Buenos Aires, you need to obtain a SUBE card to take public transportation; yes, the one you’ve bought in Buenos Aires can be used also in Bariloche.
+Mind you, as I explained in my post on Buenos Aires, you need to obtain a SUBE card to take public transportation; yes, you can use the one you’ve bought in Buenos Aires also in Bariloche.

 Or you go on a shuttle bus at the corner of the streets Mitre and Villegas.
 This shuttle bus leaves every 30 minutes and you pay 900 pesos – albeit this is the cost of the cable car, the shuttle itself is actually complimentary, but you still need a ticket.

 And if you’re a trouper, instead of taking the cable car, you can actually hike the 8 kilometers to the top located 1,405 meters above sea level.

 No matter how you get up there, you’ll be rewarded by grand views of the entire lake Nahuel Huapi against the backdrop of an overwhelming mountain ridge.

 I already complained about this in former posts like the one on the Iguacu Waterfalls in Brazil and another on Kawaguchiko, the town located at the foot of Mount Fuji in Japan: Why do people need some additional entertainment in a place as mesmerizing and beautiful?
-How come nature’s beauty is not enough?
+How come nature’s beauty never suffices?

 Well, whether you can answer this question or not, there is some additional entertainment – literally – on top of Cerro Otto.